-In developing the procedures followed by the audit team or program, the adequacy of the internal controls is an influencing factor.
-The audit program will vary with the type of nonprofit, its volume of income, and the complexity of its operations.
+In developing the procedures followed by the audit team, or the audit program, the adequacy of the internal controls is an influencing factor.
+The audit program will vary with the type of NPO, its volume of income and the complexity of its operations.
 The team should develop a written plan for each account balance or class of transaction selected for examination.
 The plan should indicate the relationship to the financial statement assertions and audit objectives.

-Assume that Goodworks, Inc. has a museum store that maintains an inventory of merchandise.
+Assume that Goodworks, Inc. has a museum store that maintains with an inventory of merchandise.
 The audit team desires to gather evidence as to the existence of the inventory listed as an asset on the balance sheet.
-The chart on page 8 demonstrates how audit objectives are developed and linked to financial statement assertions.
+The chart on page 5 demonstrates how audit objectives are developed and linked to financial statement assertions.

-Once the audit team develops audit objectives for the relevant accounts on the balance sheet (statement of financial position for a nonprofit) and income statement (statement of activities for a nonprofit), the team can then focus on specific audit procedures for the audit program.
-Below are three areas of emphasis to include in the audit program.
+Once the audit team develops audit objectives for the relevant accounts on the balance sheet and income statement, the team can then focus on specific audit procedures for the audit program.
+Below is a discussion of the three areas of emphasis to include in the audit program.

-1. The proper authorization of activities and expenditures.
+1. The Proper Authorization of Activities and Expenditures

-The budget and the board of directors' minutes are the usual source of verification of a nonprofits' activities.
+The budget and the board of directors minutes are the usual source of verification of NPOs' activities.
 Generally, committee chairs are required to authorize any expenses from their budget funds.
-Employees often document their own timesheets and expense records, with a second party reviewing these documents each month.
-Additionally, the corporate charter and bylaws should be reviewed to determine that all activities comply, that the designated individuals are performing their proper functions, and that these functions are properly assigned to programs, management and fundraising.
-A review or test of specific transactions should be reviewed regularly as well as unusual activity or access to the system (including at unusual times).
+Employees often document their own time sheets and expense records, with a second party reviewing these documents each month.
+Additionally, the corporate charter and bylaws should be reviewed to determine that all activities comply, that the designated individuals are performing their proper functions and that these functions are properly assigned to programs, management and fundraising.
+A review or